Hash#merge

 Return Value

-Returns a new Hash containing all key-value pairs from self and every argument hash.
-The original hash is never modified.
-If no arguments are given, merge returns a shallow copy of the hash.
+Returns a new Hash containing all key-value pairs from self and every argument.
+The original is never modified.
+If no arguments are given, merge returns a shallow copy.

 Basic Usage